 As the name implies, a limit order limits the price range that an investor can buy or sell.
-In a more straightforward sense, it is an order to buy or sell at a specified price.
+More straightforwardly, it is an order to buy or sell at a specified price.
 For instance, an investor wants to get shares of a company’s stock for not greater than $5.
 The investor can put a limit order for the amount.
-It will only activate when the price of the stock is $5 or lower.
+It will only activate when the stock price is $5 or lower.

 However, there is no guaranteed price as the markets are fast-paced and volatile.
 Investors should know that the prices fluctuate.
-They need to remember that the last price traded may not be the actual price when executed.
-Nonetheless, if done on stocks with high shares per day, the price will be close to the bid/ask prices.
+They must remember that the last price traded may not be the actual price when executed.
+Nonetheless, if done on stocks with a high daily volume, the price will be close to the bid/ask prices.

-A stop order, or a stop-loss order, is executed when the stock price reaches a specific threshold.
+A stop or stop-loss order is executed when the stock price reaches a specific threshold.
 The threshold is called the stop price.
 Once it is reached, the stop order switches to a market order.
 There are two types of stop orders.

-The first one is the stop sell order.
+The first one is the stop-sell order.
 For instance, an investor wants to sell stocks for $30 per share.
-The stop order will be on idle mode up until the price reaches or drops below $30.
-Once it hits the stop price, it will turn to a market order and sell for the best available price.
+The stop order will be idle until the price reaches or drops below $30.
+Once it hits the stop price, it will become a market order and sell for the best available price.

-A stop buy-order has the same concept.
-The investor commands a stop buy-order to buy stocks at a higher price (or the stop price) than its current one.
-Once it reaches the stop price, the order will convert to a market order.
+A stop-buy order has the same concept.
+The investor commands a stop-buy order to buy stocks at a higher price (or the stop price) than its current one.
+Once it reaches the stop price, it will convert to a market order.

-For example, a stock is trading at $150 per share, and you want to buy some when the price lowers.
-Investors can put a stop buy order set at $130 and day order.
-These criteria mean the stock will be bought at the stop price and cancelled after the day ends.
+For example, a stock trades at $150 per share, and you want to buy some when the price lowers.
+Investors can put a stop-buy order set at $130 and a day order.
+These criteria mean the stock will be bought at the stop price and canceled after the day ends.

 Trailing Stop Order

-A trailing stop order is much like an ordinary stop order but with a bit of adjustment.
+A trailing stop order is much like an ordinary stop order but needs some adjustment.
 Typically, a stop order lets a trader determine a stop price below or above the market price.
 However, this time, the stop price is not specified.
 Alternatively, the stop price of this order type is either in percentage or in dollars and refers to as the trailing stop price.